smanolloff/qwop-gym/README.md

 result, graphs in wandb have weird names.
 This is mostly an issue with `wandb` and/or `imitation` libraries, however there could be a way to work around this here.
+* firefox browser and geckodriver are not supported as an alternative browser/driver pair, but adding support for them should be fairly easy

 ## Contributing